null-zero/raid-data-tracker/README.md

 - Added a time splits panel where the best splits for each boss/level completion can be seen
 - Added an icon for the plugin hub.
 - Added a maximum for the amount of uniques shown in the Change Purple Splits Panel.
 - Changed the way the Today filter works.
-Now it tracks everything from the past 24 hours, rather than every drop on that day after 12 PM.
+Now it tracks everything from the past 24 hours rather than every drop on that day after 12 PM.
 - Fixed a bug where all uniques were set to FFA, even though "default FFA" wasn't checked.
-- Fixed a bug where duplicate dust and kit recipients were tracked wrongly (this was because duplicate dusts and kits are split by a comma, rather than by a new line).
+- Fixed a bug where duplicate dust and kit recipients were tracked wrongly (this was because duplicate dusts and kits are split by a comma rather than by a new line).
 - Fixed a bug where a unique wouldn't show in the uniques table even though it is in the log file.
 - Fixed a bug where it was possible that loot would write to the log file multiple times
 - Fixed a bug where the TOB pet would track with the regular uniques